 Spending on high potentials remains a priority.
 We also discovered that high-potential employees will continue to receive development during a downturn.
 In fact, 42% of respondents said they planned to increase the leadership development budgets set aside for their high-potential talent in the coming year.

 Interestingly, this was even more prevalent among newer organizations that have been in business for 20 years or fewer.

-Why Protect Your Leadership Development Budget?
+Why Protect Your Leadership Development Budget in a Downturn?

 HR leaders we surveyed noted that it’s critical to protect leadership development budgets during an economic decline.
 A majority, 70%, said they feel motivated to protect their budgets because of the many benefits leadership development provides to the organization.